✓ Reviewed against PDSA, Blue Cross & Animal PoisonLine guidance · Last reviewed: 2026-07

 The full picture

-Sardines are one of the best human foods you can feed a dog, but the type you buy matters enormously.
-The question we get asked most: "Can dogs eat sardines in spring water?"
-Yes — that's the gold standard option.
-Spring water is plain water sourced from a specific location and contains no added salt, no oils, no flavourings.
-A small tin of sardines in spring water, drained, is a near-perfect occasional dog treat: high-quality protein, omega-3 fatty acids (EPA and DHA), B vitamins, vitamin D, and calcium from the small bones.
+Sardines in spring water is the gold standard option.
+Spring water is plain and contains no added salt, oils, or flavourings.
+A small tin is a near-perfect occasional dog treat: high-quality protein, omega-3 fatty acids (EPA and DHA), B vitamins, vitamin D, and calcium from the small bones.

-Sardines in spring water — best option.
+Quick summary of the variants: • Sardines in spring water — best option.
 Drain and serve. • Sardines in water — also fine, drain first. • Sardines in brine — too much salt.
-Rinse thoroughly before serving, or skip. • Sardines in olive oil — extra fat.
-OK occasionally, drained, for healthy dogs.
-Skip for pancreatitis-prone dogs. • Sardines in sunflower oil — same as olive oil but the oil quality is worse.
-Drain well. • Sardines in tomato sauce / chilli / lemon — too many added ingredients, often onion or garlic.
-Skip.
+Rinse thoroughly or skip. • Sardines in olive oil — extra fat.
+OK occasionally, drained, for healthy dogs. • Sardines in tomato sauce — contains onion/garlic powder.
+Avoid.

 Risks to watch for